What does acupuncture treat?

 How does it work?

 No one knows for sure, and it is likely that there is no one answer.
-Whether viewed as a result of chemical/ hormonal processes, movement of bio-electricity, stimulation of the central nervous system, ‘placebo’ effect, positive thinking, or the manifestation of qi, acupuncture works.
+Whether viewed as a result of chemical/ hormonal processes, movement of bio-electricity, stimulation of the central nervous system, increasing the circulation of blood and oxygen, ‘placebo’ effect, positive thinking, or the manifestation of qi, acupuncture works.

 Does it hurt?
 Are there any side effects?

 Discomfort, if any, is usually mild, and is far less than what people have come to expect from hypodermic and IV needles.
 The most common sensation that many people report is a feeling of heaviness or aching around the needles.
 This is a signal that the energy has arrived at the needle and that the point is doing its work.
 The patient usually relaxes and often sleeps while the needles are in from anywhere between 20 minutes to an hour or so.
 The needles are then removed and safely disposed of in a medical sharps container.

 When performed by a properly trained and licensed practitioner, acupuncture is safe and effective, with no negative side effects.
 A sense of relaxation and well-being often occurs during and after treatments.